fengjixuchui/AES-DPA/README.md

 ### DPA

-Run the DPA implementation, providing it with a trace file to attack
+Run the DPA attack implementation, providing it with a trace file to attack

 ```console
 $ make dpa